Skip to content

 Health and readiness probes

-The agent exposes /healthz for liveness probes.
+The agent exposes /healthz for liveness probes and /readyz for readiness probes.
 The Helm chart includes probe definitions -- enable them in values.yaml:

 probes: